mhc-stat340-f2019-sec01/Lab02/README.md

 * Cross-validation
   * **For both reg01 and reg02**
     * split your data into 5 cross-validation folds.
-    * program a for loop that trains your model on 5 pieces of the data and evaluates on the "held-out" dataset.
+    * write a for loop that trains your model on 4 of the folds and evaluates on the "held-out" fold.
 (This for loop should iterate over all 5 folds.)
     * compute the MSE for each validation fold
     * compute the MSE averaged across all 5 folds.